About De Calixtinus

 Camino Options

-Currently, there is only source data for two caminos: the Camino Portuguese, the one we walked; and the Camino Fisterra, a nice short one to add to the list.
+Currently, there is only source data for four caminos: the Camino Portuguese, the one we walked; the Camino Frances; the Camino Ingles and the Camino Fisterra.
+I've also added in the Bondi-Manly walk, about as far away from the Camino Santiago as you can get, both figuratively and physically, for funsies.
 Setting up the data for a Camino route is quite the undertaking, with the Portuguese route weighing in at over 9,000 lines of JSON.
 More routes are planned.

 Source Code